The Top Twelve Reasons Why to Live in East Vancouver

 Many diverse and affordable groceries along Commercial Drive and China Town

 Home to a growing number of Craft Beer Breweries

 A great Transit System.
 By bus or Rapid Transit, you are minutes from anywhere in Vancouver.

 The area has always been known as “East Van” or the “East Side” of Vancouver, BC.
 It is bordered to the north by Burrard Inlet.
 To the south by the Fraser River, the east by the city of Burnaby and the west by Main Street.
 Do a property search to see all the current homes for sale.

-East Vancouver has been the first home for many non-British immigrants since the 1880s.
-It was also a more affordable area and the home for many lower-income working class.
-The East Side is best summarized by its diversity – family income, ethnicity and mother tongue.
+East Vancouver was affordable for many lower-income working class.
+Family income, ethnicity and mother tongue summarize its diversity.
 The rapid increase in housing prices may be affecting the type of residents moving in.

 Immigrant waves have passed through East Vancouver.
 Including English, Welsh, Irish, Scottish, Italians, German, Eastern European, Chinese, South East Asian, South Asian.
 Each neigbourhood has its ethnic identity.
 This distinct identity has many healthy, active ethnic communities.
 There is a vibrant artistic presence and a politically engaged youth population.
 As well as a vocal sexual-orientation and gender-identity groups.

 Reasons Why to Live in East Vancouver?